Yes! You can use AI to fill out Form FW-002, Request to Waive Additional Court Fees (Superior Court)

 3

-This check validates that the 'Zip' code field contains a valid 5-digit or 9-digit (ZIP+4) numeric format.
-An incorrectly formatted ZIP code can cause mail to be delayed or returned, preventing the applicant from receiving important court documents.
-This validation helps ensure the integrity of the applicant's contact information on record.
+Checks that the 'Zip' code provided in Section 1 is in a valid 5-digit (NNNNN) or 9-digit (NNNNN-NNNN) format.
+An incorrectly formatted ZIP code can cause mail to be delayed or returned, which is critical for time-sensitive court documents.
+This check prevents data entry errors and ensures mailability.

 4